This template was contributed by

 - Using the tracing paper, transfer paper and stylus, trace the template.

 - Using a #4 flat/floater brush, base coat the face with Med.
 Flesh.
 When the first Coat of Med.
 Flesh is dry, apply a second coat.
 If the face looks like it needs another coat, remember to let the paint dry completely before putting on another.

 - Using a stippler or scruffy brush, stipple the cuffs, the ball on the hat, the brim of the hat and the bottom of the coat with Ivory.

 - To make the beard, use the #3 round brush.
 Pull teardrops from the cheeks down in Ivory.
 Let this dry completely.

 - Using the #00 liner brush, dry brush Ivory on the boots and mittens.
-(Indicated as ------- on the pattern.)
+(Indicated as ------- on the template.)

 - When the beard is dry, use the #3 round brush again to make the mustache.
 Using the Ivory paint, pull teardrops from the middle outwards.
 Let the mustache dry completely.

-- Float with the Dark Flesh on Nick?s face with the #4 floater brush.
-(Indicated as ///// on the pattern.)
+- Float with the Dark Flesh on Nick's face with the #4 floater brush.
+(Indicated as ///// on the template.)